Rongzichen/UCSD-Programming-for-Data-Analysis/README.md

 ECE143.pptx is our presentation slides

-crawData.ipynb is the crawler we used
+crawData.ipynb (crawData.py) is the crawler we used

 FirstDegreComparison.ipynb includes the degree comparison part

-proj_script.py contains all the functions
+dataclean.py is our data cleaning part

-Our code including three parts
+# Our code including three parts
 # 1. Data crawler

 The file is crawData.py